Ho-Ro/CPM-tools/tcpm/README.md

 A>
 ```
-You can now enter CP/M commands like 'dir':
+You can now enter CP/M commands like `dir`:
 ```
 A>dir
 A: SYSUTIL  COM